FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 ![User Case Diagram](img/use_case_diagram.png)

-#### Main Description
-* **Actors**
-  * **Attendee** - the attendee is the main user of our app.
-He uses our product to decide which conferences he wants to attend and get the schedule with all the sessions which they revealed some interest.
-  * **Event Organizer** - the event organizer is the user that gets our product to create and edit the conferences and events which they is responsible for.
-Without this user, the attendees don't get any value whatsoever from the app.
-* **Description**
-  * With this use case, the attendee can select a conference to attend and get his personalized schedule for that same conference.
-On the other hand, the event organizer can create new conferences with diferent sessions, which the attendees will be able to choose from all the available conferences.
-* **Preconditions and Postconditions**
-  * If we want to be able to use the final product, we need to create an account or login to it, otherwise we can't get the personalized schedule for a conference or create a new one.
-At the conclusion of the use case execution, if we're the attendee, we will have a personalized schedule for a certain conference, otherwise, if we're the organizer, we can edit a conference that we created before.
-* **Normal Flow**
-  * With *Eventee*, it's possible to get all the important information about a conference which we want to attend and at the same time get the best possible schedule for us, simply by logging in or creating a new acount and provide our availabity and interest in sessions from a certain conference.
-After this, we can click on our main page and visualize our personalized schedule for the conference that we want to attend.
-On the other hand, if we want to organize a certain event, we can simply create it with our user-friendly interface, add new sessions to it and make it available for all the users of the app.
-If we want to edit a conference that we already created, we can do it and then notify all the attendees for that conference of the new changes.

 #### Register
 * **Actors** - users of the app
-* **Description** - in order to use the application, the user needs to be registered in the application, either as an attendee or as an organizer
+* **Description** - in order to use the application, the user needs to be registered either as an attendee or as an organizer
 * **Preconditions and Postconditions**
-  * Preconditions: There are no preconditions
+  * Preconditions: none
-  * Postconditions: The user will have an account so they will be able to use our application
+  * Postconditions: the user will have an account so they will be able to use the other functionalities of our app
 * **Normal Flow**
   1. User wants to use the application but doesn't have an account
   2. User presses the "Register" button
   3. User introduces all the information needed to create an account
-  4. User creates an account
+  4. User creates an account (either as an attendee or as an organizer)
-  5. The system registers the new user in the database
+  5. The user's information is added to the database
 * **Alternative Flows and Exceptions**
+  * The register process will fail and an error message will be displayed if:
-  * If the user doens't type all the information needed, they can't create an account;
+    * The user doesn't enter all the required information;
-  * If the "confirm password" camp isn't equal to the "password" camp, the register process will fail and the user won't be able to create an account.
+    * The "confirm password" field isn't equal to the "password" field;
+    * The provided email is already in use.

  #### Login
-* **Actors** - user of the app
+* **Actors** - users of the app
-* **Description** - in order to use the application, the user needs to login in his account, either as an attendee or as an organizer
+* **Description** - in order to use the application, the user needs to login to their account, either as an attendee or as an organizer
 * **Preconditions and Postconditions**
-  * Preconditions: The user must be registered
+  * Preconditions: the user must be registered
-  * Postconditions: The user will be able to use our application
+  * Postconditions: the user will be able to use our application
 * **Normal Flow**
   1. User wants to use the application and has an account
   2. User presses the "Login" button
-  3. User introduces all the information needed to login into his account
+  3. User introduces their email and password
-  4. User logs in
+  4. User logs in (either as an attendee or as an organizer)
-  5. The system presents all the information available to the user
+  5. The app presents all the information available to the user
 * **Alternative Flows and Exceptions**
+  * The login process will fail and an error message will be displayed if:
-  * If the user doesn't type all the information needed, he can't login into his account;
+    * The user doesn't enter all the required information;
-  * If the user doesn't introduce the information for a valid account, he won't be abble to login into his account.
+    * The user enters a wrong email or password;
+    * The user logs in with the wrong role (for example, an attendee attempts to log in as an organizer).

 #### Provide Availability and Interest in Conference Events
-* **Actors** - attendee
+* **Actors** - conference attendee
-* **Description** - an attendee provides his availability and interest in conference events so that he can obtain a personalized schedule
+* **Description** - an attendee provides their availability and interest in conference events so that he can obtain a personalized schedule
 * **Preconditions and Postconditions**
-  * Preconditions: the person using the application must be logged in as an attendee and he must have selected a conference
+  * Preconditions: the user must be logged in as an attendee and he must have selected a conference
   * Postconditions: the availability and interests for the user will be set for this conference
 * **Normal Flow**
-  1. Attendee wants to frequent a conference
+  1. Attendee wants to participate in a conference
-  2. Attendee selects the events he would want to attend
+  2. Attendee selects the events he would like to attend
-  3. Attendee selects his availability for those events
+  3. Attendee selects their availability for those events
-  4. The system registers the attendee's interest and availability
+  4. The attendee's interests and availability are stored in the database
 * **Alternative Flows and Exceptions**
-  * If the user cancels, the availability and interests won't be registered
+  * If the user cancels, their availability and interests won't be registered

 #### Create a Conference
-* **Actors** - event organizer
+* **Actors** - conference organizer
-* **Description** - an organizer creates conferences so attendees have conferences to attend
+* **Description** - an organizer creates a conference and provides information about it so that it can be discovered by other users of the app
 * **Preconditions and Postconditions**
-  * Preconditions: the person using the application must be logged in as an organizer
+  * Preconditions: the user must be logged in as an organizer
-  * Postconditions: the system will have a new conference created by the user using the application
+  * Postconditions: a new conference organized by the user will be created
 * **Normal Flow**
   1. Event organizer wants to create a new conference
-  2. Event organizer fill all the spaces with the information needed to create a conference
+  2. Event organizer fills all the required information to create a conference (name, description, start and end dates, location, etc.)
-  3. Event organizer adds events to the conference
-  4. Event organizer creates the conference
+  3. Event organizer creates the conference
-  5. The system creates a new conference
+  4. The conference data is added to the database
 * **Alternative Flows and Exceptions**
-  * If the event organizer doens't type all the information needed, he can't create a conference;
+  * If the event organizer doesn't enter all the required information, he can't create a conference;
-  * If the organizer doesn't want any event, the conference can be created without events, but attendees won't be able to attend the conference.

 #### Schedule an Event
-* **Actors** - event organizer
+* **Actors** - conference organizer
-* **Description** - an organizer, while creating the conference or when editing the conference, wants to add events
+* **Description** - an organizer, while managing a conference, adds events like talks and workshops in which conference attendees can participate
 * **Preconditions and Postconditions**
-  * Preconditions: the person using the application must be logged in as an organizer and needs to select the conference or create a new conference
+  * Preconditions: the user must be logged in as an organizer and have a conference selected
-  * Postconditions: the conference that is being / is going to be organized by the organizer will have a new event
+  * Postconditions: the conference that is organized by the user will have a new event
 * **Normal Flow**
   1. Event organizer wants to add an event to a conference
-  2. Event organizer types all the information needed to create an event
+  2. Event organizer enters all the required information to create an event
   3. Event organizer adds sessions to the events
   4. Event organizer schedules an event
-  5. The system schedules an event to the conference
+  5. The event's data is addded to the database
 * **Alternative Flows and Exceptions**
+  * The event won't be created and an error message will be displayed if:
-  * If the event organizer doesn't type all the information needed, he can't schedule an event;
+    * The event organizer doesn't enter all the required information;
-  * If the event organizer doesn't add sessions to the event, the event can't be created (needs at least 1 session).
+    * The event organizer doesn't add at least one session to the event.

 #### Access Conference Data and Statistics (Not Implemented)
-* **Actors** - event organizer
+* **Actors** - conference organizer
-* **Description** - an organizer wants to see which events/sessions have more attendance
+* **Description** - an organizer wants to see which events / sessions are more popular so he checks the conference statistics
 * **Preconditions and Postconditions**
-  * Preconditions: the schedules for this conference must be already generated
+  * Preconditions: the user must be logged in as an organizer, have a conference selected and the schedules for it must already be generated
   * Postconditions: the organizer will be able to the see attendance rates for the conference events and sessions
 * **Normal Flow**
   1. Event organizer wants to acess statistics for a conference
   2. Event organizer selects the option to see statistics for the conference
-  3. The system presents the statistics for the conferences
+  3. The app presents the statistics for the conferences
 * **Alternative Flows and Exceptions**
   * If the schedules haven't been generated, the statistics will be empty.

 #### Select a Conference
 * **Actors** - user of the app
-* **Description** - the user of the app wants to select and view the information about a conference
+* **Description** - the user of the app wants to select and view information about a conference
 * **Preconditions and Postconditions**
-  * Preconditions: the user must be logged in in the application
+  * Preconditions: the user must be logged in
-  * Postconditions: the system will present all the information about the conference selected by the user
+  * Postconditions: the app will present all the information about the conference selected by the user
 * **Normal Flow**
-  1. User wants to access select a conference
+  1. User wants to access information about a conference
-  2. User presses the conference that wants so select
+  2. User presses the conference they want to view
-  3. The system presents the conference selected
+  3. The app presents information about the selected the conference
-* **Alternative Flows and Exceptions**
+* **Alternative Flows and Exceptions**: none
-  * If there is no conference to select, no conferences will be shown in the "Select Conference" menu

-#### Consult the Assigned Personalized Schedule
+#### Consult their Assigned Personalized Schedule
-* **Actors** - attendee
+* **Actors** - conference attendee
-* **Description** - an attendee wants to see his personalized schedule to know which sessions he will be attending
+* **Description** - an attendee wants to see their personalized schedule to know which sessions the app has assigned to him
 * **Preconditions and Postconditions**
-  * Preconditions: the user must be logged in in the application as an attendee, he must have filled his availability and interests for this conference and the conference organizer must have generated the schedules for the conference
+  * Preconditions: the user must be logged in as an attendee, have filled their availability and interests for this conference and the conference organizer must have generated the schedules for the conference
-  * Postconditions: the system will present the personalized schedule
+  * Postconditions: the app will present the personalized schedule
 * **Normal Flow**
-  1. Attendee wants to check his schedule
+  1. Attendee wants to check their schedule
-  2. Attendee selects the option to check his personalized schedule
+  2. Attendee selects the option to check their personalized schedule
-  3. The system presents the personalized schedule
+  3. The app presents the user's personalized schedule
 * **Alternative Flows and Exceptions**
-  * If the conference organizer hasn't generated the schedules, the attendee won't be able to consult the schedule
+  * If the conference organizer hasn't generated the schedules, the option for checking them won't be shown;
-  * If the user didn't obtain a schedule, no schedule will appear
+  * If the user didn't provide their availability or interests, no schedule will be shown.

 #### Notify Attendees about Events (Not Implemented)
-* **Actors** - attendee
+* **Actors** - conference attendee
 * **Description** - the attendee wants to be notified for eventual changes in the events and conferences he will be attending
 * **Preconditions and Postconditions**
-  * Preconditions: the attendee must have filled his availability and interests for that conference; the conference organizer must had altered the conference
+  * Preconditions: the attendee must have filled their availability and interests for that conference and the conference organizer must have altered the conference data
-  * Postconditions: the attendee will be notified about the  changes
+  * Postconditions: the attendee will receive a notification about the changes
 * **Normal Flow**
-  1. The attendee wants to be notified about changes in a conference
+  1. The attendee decides they want to be notified about changes in a conference
   2. The conference organizer modifies that conference
-  3. The attendee receives a notification containing the changes
+  3. The attendee receives a notification about the changes
-* **Alternative Flows and Exceptions**
+* **Alternative Flows and Exceptions**: none
-  * If the conference organizer doesn't modify the conference, the attendee won't be notified

 ### User stories